rust-lang/ci-mirrors/README.md

 * **`sha256`**: the SHA256 of the file to mirror.
 The upload will fail if the mirrored file doesn't match the hash.

+* **`license`**: the licensing of the file.
+This is a *freeform* field: for artifacts built from open source code you should put the license identifier, for everything else you should put a link to the licensing terms.

 Once the PR is merged, the file will be available at:

 ```